Major John Bale painted the lower part of the High Street in 1894.

 The same building went through several transformations in subsequent decades.
 In the 1950s, it became ‘The White House’ tea rooms and then the showrooms of Charles Morse’s antiques.

 The row of small cottages leading to Queens Road have also undergone changes since this picture was taken in the early years of the twentieth century.
-A horse-
+A horse-drawn hearse is making its solemn way up the street.

-Looking from the west in 1950, we can see the addition of Percy Bragg’s fish shop with the sun-
+Looking from the west in 1950, we can see the addition of Percy Bragg’s fish shop with the sun-blind and, beyond it Barclays Bank, purpose-built in 1931.

 Bragg’s shop, which later became Daw and Arthy’s greengrocery, was demolished in 2002.
 Gerald Kelly photographed the empty site before a new house took its place